 Christine is actively engaged with the community and is a member of the Illinois State Bar Association YLD Committee, is a board member for South Loop Neighbors, and board member for her Home Owners' Association.

-Christine was rated by SuperLawyers as a Rising Star in 2021.
+Christine was rated by SuperLawyers as a Rising Star in 2021 and 2022.

 Christine was featured on the Podcast Swan to the Grave.
 She discussed the Constitution of the United States.
 To listen, click here.

 Christine has a wide range of interests beyond the law.
 She enjoys practicing yoga, visiting the Chicago Art Institute, scuba diving, trying new restaurants, and watching TV and movies.